yojoecapital/notes/CS-584 Machine Learning/2+3-Model-Evaluation.md

 - given a probabilistic output for an object, say $\textlangle p, 1-p \textrangle $, how do we decide which class to assign?
 - simplistic approach is to check if $p>0.5$ and assign accordingly
 - this assumes FP and FN are equally costly
-- we can change the ==decision threshold== in cases that FP and FN are different costs
+- we can change the **decision threshold** in cases that FP and FN are different costs

 ### Cost Matrix